Why we need to preserve this biodiverse coastal headland

 Halifax’s Green Network Plan identifies an “essential corridor” between Owls Head Provincial Park and Tangier Grand Lake Wilderness Area17.
 Also known as a green corridor or wildlife corridor, these connecting spaces are vital for our wildlife and biodiversity.

 These corridors can mitigate certain effects of habitat fragmentation.
 Enabling individual animals to move between protected areas allows them access to more resources, increases biodiversity (by preventing inbreeding), and reduces zoonotic diseases.

 Biodiversity and Human Health

 Damian Carrington of The Guardian reported, “The air you breathe, the water you drink and the food you eat all rely on biodiversity, but right now it is in crisis – because of us18.”
 Indeed, biodiversity is more than just the number of species; it also encompasses the complex relationships between them, some of which have evolved over millions of years.
 Through habitat destruction, the introduction of invasive/non-native species, and climate change, we have upset the intricate balance of living things.

 One consequence has been the rise of zoonotic diseases, which pass from animals (or insects) to people.
 Some examples include bird flu, Ebola, Lyme disease, malaria, rabies, and swine flu.
 Evidence also suggests that Covid-19 has a zoonotic source.

 “I think people are seeing that we brought this pandemic upon ourselves by disregarding the warnings of scientists19.”Dr. Jane Goodall

 “Pandemics such as coronavirus are the result of humanity’s destruction of nature, according to leaders at the UN, WHO and WWF International, and the world has been ignoring this stark reality for decades20.”The Guardian, Pandemics result from destruction of nature, say UN and WHO

 Where Should Nova Scotia Go From Here?

 Bearing in mind the seriousness of the biodiversity crisis, it seems unconscionable that our government would abet the devastation of this biodiverse park.
-The ecology of Owls Head Provincial Park has been evolving since the glaciers shaped the land.
-Replacing 10,000 years of evolution with a turf-grass monoculture is an environmentally unsound decision, to say the least.
-So what should our province do instead?
+So where do we go from here?

 - Prioritize biodiversity and wilderness conservation

-- Invest in eco-tourism, especially on the Eastern Shore a thriving nature tourism destination
+- Invest in making the Eastern Shore a thriving nature tourism destination